Mathurapur I

-Mathurapur I is a community development block that forms an administrative division in Diamond Harbour subdivision of South 24 Parganas district in the Indian State of West Bengal.
+Mathurapur I is a community development block that forms an administrative division in Diamond Harbour subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Mathurapur I CD block is located at 22.1203°N 88.3943°E. It has an average elevation of 7 m.

 Mathurapur I CD block is bounded by Jaynagar II CD block in the north, Jaynagar II and Mathurapur II CD blocks in the east, Patharpratima CD block in the south, Kulpi and Mandirbazar CD locks in the west.

 South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up of the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 Mathurapur I CD block has an area of 147.3 km2.
 It has 1 panchayat samity, 10 gram panchayats, 112 gram sansads (village councils), 99 mouzas and 95 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
-Mathurapur and Dholahat police stations serve this block.
+Mathurapur and Dholahat police stations serve this CD Block.
 Headquarters of this CD block is at Mathurapur.

 Mathurapur I CD block has 15 km of embankments.
 Embankments raised along rivers are of critical importance for the safety of lives and protection of crops, against daily tides and tidal surges.

-Gram panchayats of Mathurapur I CD block/panchayat samiti are: Abad Bhagabanpur, Debipur, Krishna Chandrapur, Lakshmi Narayanpur Uttar, Lakshmi Narayanpur Dakshin, Lalpur, Mathurapur Paschim, Mathurapur Purba, Nalua and Sankarpur.
+Gram panchayats of Mathurapur I CD block/panchayat samiti are: Abad Bhagawanpur, Dakshin Lakshminarayanpur, Debipur, Krishnachandrapur, Lalpur, Mathurapur Paschim, Mathurapur Purba, Nalua, Shankarpur and Uttar Lakshminarayanpur.